Best Celtic Sea Salt Brands in Australia (2026 Review & Fake Guide)

 - Unrefined; no additives.

-Supermarket ranges are limited and inconsistent.
+Celtic sea salt at Coles and Woolworths is often limited and inconsistent.
 Some “Celtic-style” salts are repacked blends with unclear provenance.
 For verified Brittany salts, our curated brands maintain fine, coarse, grinder-dry and bulk options with transparent sourcing and better value per kg.

 Celtic salt coarse vs fine: choose by use